macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-Items.md

    ![delete-item-remove](/.attachments/todo-user-can-click-remove-to-delete-a-todo-item.png)

-   Figure 4 - A user can click Remove to delete an existing todo item
+   *Figure 5 - A user can click Remove to delete an existing todo item*

 Selecting the Remove button will allow a user (with confirmation!) to delete an existing todo item.